ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 The service [exposes](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensrvd_define_service.htm)
 two entities from the data model: `Z_C_Rating_ReadOnly` and `Z_C_Product_ReadOnly`.

-To create a service binding for the service definition, right click on the `Z_S_RATING_READONLY` service and select `New Service Binding`.
+To create a service binding for the service definition, right-click on the `Z_S_RATING_READONLY` service and select `New Service Binding`.
 In the dialogue enter `Z_B_RATING_READONLY_V2` as the name of the service definition and `Rating Service - UI V2` as the description.
 For the binding type select `OData V2